 The CTC Bike Bag

 About the same time as other airlines began to insist on bikes in bags, BA stopped dishing them out as freely.
 To safeguard the future of cycle-touring, CTC arranged the manufacture of a similar specification bag using the thickest gauge of polythene available for that purpose.
-These bags are generally available from the CTC Shop , described as CTC Plastic Bike Bag.
+Unfortunately these bags are generally available from Wiggle , described as CTC Plastic Bike Bag.
+If Wiggle are out of stock, you could try using a large sheet of polythene available from a plumber's merchant or a bedding shop and padding the frame with pipe lagging or bubble wrap.

 Regrettably, in spite of the fact that bikes travel just as well (or badly) like this, some airlines have written their bike carriage rules in terms that cause doubt as to whether such a bag will do and check-in staff occasionally look askance at bikes that are, as they put it: "just in a plastic bag".
 So cyclists using these bags occasionally have problems at check-in and often have to sign a damage waiver before their bike is accepted.
 For this reason we strongly advise printing out this page , which clearly describes the CTC bag as a real bike bag.
 That will usually ensure the grudging acceptance of your bike at least.
 Try to elicit the sympathy of stroppy check-in clerks by agreeing that it isn't much of a bag, but unfortunately it's the best you can do!